gnu-octave/bootstrap/README.md

 ## A statistics package for Octave/Matlab providing a variety of bootstrap and other resampling tools

-This package of functions can be used to estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and test hypotheses (*p*-values) using bootstrap and/or randomization methods.
+This package of functions can be used to estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and test hypotheses (*p*-values) using bootstrap and/or randomization.
 Variations of the resampling methods are included that improve the accuracy of confidence intervals and *p*-values for small samples and samples with complex dependence structures.

 ## Requirements and dependencies